vshymanskyy/StandWithUkraine/docs/Boycott.md

-# Russian IT products to boycott
+# Russian & Belarusian IT products to boycott

 Everything in **`.ru`** and **`.su`** domains is most probably a Russian business.